 MEAC Announces Weekly Bowling Honors, presented by Coca-Cola

-NORFOLK, Va. — North Carolina A&T State graduate student Lauren Tomaszewski was selected as the Mid-Eastern Athletic Conference (MEAC) Bowler of the Week, presented by Coca-Cola.
-Monmouth University freshman Morgan Davis was named the MEAC Rookie of the Week.
+NORFOLK, Va. — North Carolina A&T State junior Chloe Newberry was selected as the Mid-Eastern Athletic Conference (MEAC) Bowler of the Week, presented by Coca-Cola.
+Coppin State freshman Victoria Davis was named the MEAC Rookie of the Week.

-Tomaszewski (Gr., O’Fallon, Ill..) helped the Aggies clinched the 2024 MEAC regular season title after going 8-0 at the MEAC #2 meet.
-As a team, N.C.
-A&T collected a total pinfall of 8,911.
-Throughout the eight matches of traditional format, she finished first in the MEAC with a 21.97 average per frame.
-Tomaszewski tallied a 57.8 strike percentage while averaging 9.22 pins on her first ball and converting 84.8 percent of her makeable spares.
+Newberry (Jr., Lumberton, N.C.) won the individual title while helping the Aggies place third overall as a team at the Stallings Invitational.
+N.C.
+A&T finished with a 9-4 record on the weekend claiming wins over nationally ranked opponents #3 Arkansas State, #5 Vanderbilt, #6 Nebraska, #11 Sam Houston State and #14 Maryland Eastern Shore.
+As a whole, the Aggies tallied a 13,738 total pin fall count with Newberry contributing 1,151 pins to the team count.

-Davis (Fr., North Richland Hills, Texas) helped the Hawks finish fifth at the MEAC #2 hosted by Norfolk State.
-Monmouth picked up nine wins on the weekend with a total team pinfall of 8,422 pins.
-The rookie from North Richland Hills, Texas averaged 20.81 pins per frame.
-She tallied an 88.9 percent sum of fill.
+Newberry was the highest placing MEAC athlete at the invitational collecting a 21.34 per frame average and a 56.7 strike percentage.
+She averaged 9.24 pins on her first ball and converted 83.3 percent of her makeable spares.

 Other Top Performers